iamfiddle/Angular-UnitTestingFramework/README.md

     >Using standard assertion functions like toBeTruthy(), toBeFalsy() and Spies like spyOn(), and.callThrough(), and.returnValue(), and.callFake()

+## Code Coverage

+I have created the code coverage report using [istanbul-instrumenter-loader] and [karma-mocha-reporter], to see individual test coverage of components and services.
+Please follow following steps to install "istanbul" for teamcity:

+* npm install --save-dev karma-teamcity-reporter
+* ng test --code-coverage --reporters=teamcity,coverage-istanbul
+* Add require('karma-teamcity-reporter') under list of plugins in karma.conf.js file

+To see overall test coverage statistics just type the following command in  Angular CLI *ng test --code-coverage

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).